Gloria-Mwamidi/alx-system_engineering-devops/0x01-shell_permissions/README.md

-chmod 007 hello script denies all permission to group and owner but allocates all permission to others chmod 753 script for John Doe set the mode chmod --refrence=olleh hello script to copy the permissions of olleh
+chmod 007 hello script denies all permission to group and owner but allocates all permission to others chmod 753 script for John Doe set the mode chmod --refrence=olleh hello script to copy the permissions of olleh chmo -R +x sript to permit execution for all subdirectories